dylanrenwick/skidsdev/README.md

 [![Travis CI](https://travis-ci.org/panique/huge.svg?branch=master)](https://travis-ci.org/panique/huge)
 [![Dependency Status](https://www.versioneye.com/user/projects/54ca11fbde7924f81a000010/badge.svg?style=flat)](https://www.versioneye.com/user/projects/54ca11fbde7924f81a000010)
 [![Support](https://supporterhq.com/api/b/9guz00i6rep05k1mwxyquz30k)](https://supporterhq.com/give/9guz00i6rep05k1mwxyquz30k)

+Gargantua is a fork of the php-login project "HUGE".

+As HUGE has reached soft end of life, this is a community continuation of the project.
+Some new things to expect in Gargantua:

+ - Full PHP 7.3 support by default
+    - HUGE was designed to be used with PHP 5.5 or newer.
+Unfortunately this limited the framework from using features new to PHP 7
+ - Cleaner and explicit versioning
+    - Did you know HUGE had versions?
+Most people didn't, it wasn't very clear
+ - More features!
+    - Optional Templating
+    - Default actions
+    - Markdown Support
+    - OAuth Support

+### What is HUGE?

 Just a simple user authentication solution inside a super-simple framework skeleton that works out-of-the-box (and comes with an auto-installer), using the future-proof official bcrypt password hashing/salting implementation of